Astrophysics Wrapped 2025: Year-in-Review of Every Astrophysics arXiv Paper from 2025: Discussion

-In this paper, we have presented the most detailed and holistic summary of statistics for all astrophysics papers uploaded to the arXiv in 2025.
-We have explored these papers through a series of different parameters and metrics to find and highlight trends both across sub-fields and within the community as a whole.
-The following is a quick summary of the important points:
+We have presented the most detailed and holistic overview to date for all astrophysics research over the past year in the form of papers uploaded to the arXiv in 2025.
+We have explored these papers through a series of different parameters and metrics to find and highlight both number statistics as well as trends and patterns in relation to the actual content in these papers.